facebookarchive/Polygames/nix/README.md

 - Open a nix-shell (CUDA):

-    - Find the version of your Nvidia driver, for example with `nvidia-settings --version`.
+    - Find the version of your Nvidia driver:

+        ```
+        $ nvidia-settings --version

+        nvidia-settings:  version 418.74
+          The NVIDIA X Server Settings tool.

+          This program is used to configure the NVIDIA Linux graphics driver.
+          For more detail, please see the nvidia-settings(1) man page.
+        ```

     - Open a nix-shell using the driver version: